-Here’s my quick and dirty tip if your prediction accuracy sucks but you need to meet the deadline at all costs: try this “meta-learning” approach that combines the predictions (or classifications) of multiple machine learning algorithms.
+Try the quick and dirty “meta-learning” approach called ensemble learning.
+In this article, you’ll learn about a specific ensemble learning technique called random forests that combines the predictions (or classifications) of multiple machine learning algorithms.
 In many cases, it will give you better last-minute results.

-This video gives you a concise introduction into ensemble learning with random forests:
+This video gives you a concise introduction into ensemble learning with random forests using sklearn:

-The simple idea of ensemble learning for classification problems tries to leverage the fact that you often don’t know in advance which machine learning technique works best.
+The simple idea of ensemble learning for classification problems leverages the fact that you often don’t know in advance which machine learning technique works best.

 Random forests are a special type of ensemble learning algorithms.
 They focus on decision tree learning.
 A forest consists of many trees.
 Similarly, a random forest consists of many decision trees.

 Each decision tree is built by injecting randomness in the tree generation procedure during the training phase (e.g. which tree node to select first).
 This leads to various decision trees – exactly what we want.

 Here is how the prediction works for a trained random forest: